Skip to main content

 Analysis quotas and strategy

-• Recommendation: Analyze one representative URL for a category (for example, one product detail page) rather than adding 10 different product pages.
+• Recommendation: Analyze one representative URL for a category (for example, one product detail page) rather than 10 different product pages.

 Review suggestions